 Often called the "King of the Missions," Mission San Luis Rey is the largest of all 21 California missions.
-Located on Highway 76, four miles north of Interstate 5 in the seaside community of Oceanside, the mission is the second in geographical location heading north among coastline sites.
+Located on Highway 76, four miles east of Interstate 5 in the seaside community of Oceanside, the mission is the second in geographical location heading north among coastline sites.
 Established by Father Fermin de Lasuen in 1798, the mission was the eighteenth founded and was named after King Luis IX of France.
 The mission now serves as a Parish church and retreat center.

 In 1769, Gaspar de Portola and his expedition founded the Presidio of San Diego (military post), and Franciscan friars then raised and blessed a cross, establishing the first mission in what was known then as Upper California.
-Mission San Diego de Alcala, the first of all the Franciscan establishments in California, was founded on Presidio Hill on July 16, 1769, by Father Serra.
-Colonists began arriving and soon after the native people rebelled.
-They killed the priest and two others, and burned the mission.
-Father Serra organized the rebuilding and two years later a fire-proof adobe structure was built.
+Mission San Diego de Alcala, the first of 21 Franciscan establishments in California, was founded on Presidio Hill on July 16, 1769, by Father Junipero Serra.
+Colonists began arriving and, soon after, the native people rebelled.
+They killed the priest and two others and burned the mission.
+Father Serra organized the rebuilding and, two years later, a fire-proof adobe structure was built.

 Presidio Hill, the original site of the mission, is sometimes referred to as the "Plymouth Rock of the West Coast."
 It is now the location of the Junipero Serra Museum, which stands prominently atop the hill overlooking historic Old Town State Park and Mission Valley.
 The Junipero Serra Museum contains thousands of artifacts unearthed from this historic site.